sumguytho/spider/notes.md

 # Other

-com.threerings.bureau.data.BureauMarshaller uses version 50.0 signatures but specifies version 49.0.
-This has to be cause by something unrelated to code which I do not test for because it doesn't get in the way of my needs.
+com/threerings/bureau/data/BureauMarshaller uses version 50.0 signatures but specifies version 49.0.
+This has to be caused by something unrelated to code attribute which I do not test for because it doesn't get in the way of my needs.
 Maybe look into it later?
 Probably not.

 com/google/common/collect/SortedLists uses StackMapTable despite specifying class version 49.0.

-com/google/common/util/concurrent/c has frame 0xff at offset 2143.
+com/google/common/util/concurrent/c has frame 0xff at offset 2143 (offsetDelta lands beyond bytecode).

-com/google/common/cache/CacheBuilder has frame 0x3f at offset 6551.
+com/google/common/cache/CacheBuilder has frame 0x3f at offset 6551 (offsetDelta lands beyond bytecode).

 com/threerings/editor/swing/TreeEditorPanel declares 6 max locals but some frame uses 7 in some of its methods.
 The frame in question comes after padding.